Domestic Violence: considerations in both Criminal and Family Law

 The nature of conflict in dissolution (divorce) or Special Paternity actions is such that allegations of Domestic Violence are common, and often arise even when they are unwarranted.

-Sadly, some law practitioners will seek to gain a tactical advantage in the litigation by advising their clients to unnecessarily seek an Order of Protection against the opposing party when they otherwise wouldn’t have… or to exaggerate the severity of the conflict to mischaracterize common disagreement or dispute as Domestic Violence.
+Sadly, some law practitioners will seek to gain a tactical advantage in the litigation by advising their clients to unnecessarily seeking an Order of Protection against the opposing party when they otherwise wouldn’t have… or to exaggerate the severity of the conflict to mischaracterize common disagreement or dispute as Domestic Violence.

 While Domestic Violence is a serious problem, reckless allegations are equally as serious, and there is absolutely no place for slinging unfounded DV allegations strictly because it gives your client a potential leg up.
 But when Domestic Violence has occurred in a marriage with minor children or in a co-parenting situation – even without criminal charges being brought, or an OOP being issued – it definitely needs to be addressed because it has very specific implications.